azuchibean/AI_Steps_App/README.md

 activating will let you install dependencies only in venv file and not globally on computer

-# for when
-pip freeze > requirements.txt when

 # for when you are cd in backend
 pip freeze > requirements.txt when you're done install any new dependencies